rulewis/journey-optimizer.en/help/using/personalization/personalization-use-case-helper-functions.md

 # Personalization use case: configuration of a cart abandonment email {#personalization-use-case-helper-functions}

 In this example, you will personalize the body of an email message.
-This message is for customers who have left items in their shopping cart, but have not completed the purchase.
+This message is sent to customers who have left items in their shopping cart, but have not completed the purchase.

 You will use these types of helper functions:

 * The `upperCase` string function, to insert the customer's first name in capital letters.
 [Learn more](functions/string.md#upper).
-* The `each` helper, to insert the list of items in the cart.
+* The `each` helper, to list the items that are in the cart.
 [Learn more](functions/helpers.md#each).
 * The `if` helper, to insert a product-specific note if the related product is in the cart.
 [Learn more](functions/helpers.md#if-function).
 <!-- **Context**: personalization based on contextual data from the journey -->